Consumption Partial Insurance in the Presence of Tail Income Risk: An organizing framework: a lifecycle model with tail income risk

 In this generalized framework, $\phi_{it}^{(1)}$ no longer represents the pass-through of permanent shocks to consumption.
 Instead, the pass-through is given by

 which depends on multiple parameters \emph{and} on the magnitude and sign of the income shocks.
 As such, there is an asymmetric pass-through of good versus bad shocks into consumption.
 Suppose, for example, that $\phi^{(1)}>0$ and $\phi^{(2)}<0$, as our results subsequently suggest.
-At $v_{it}=0$ (the average transitory shock), a negative \emph{permanent} shock has a higher pass-through to consumption relative to a positive shock of the same magnitude.
-The pass-through of negative shocks would thus be underestimated (i.e., excessive insurance concluded) if the econometrician assessed the extent of partial insurance on the basis of $\phi^{(1)}$ alone, ignoring the non-linearity in the consumption response.
-The size of this bias depends on the magnitude of $\phi^{(2)}$ (a more negative $\phi^{(2)}$ implies bigger bias) and on the size of the permanent shock itself (a more severe bad shock implies bigger bias).
-When income risk is non-Gaussian (e.g., it is left tailed), the realization of shocks can be far from their mean, thereby causing large errors in the inference of the degree of partial insurance based on $\phi^{(1)}$ alone.
+At $v_{it}=0$ (the average transitory shock), a \emph{negative} permanent shock has a larger pass-through to consumption relative to a \emph{positive} shock of the same magnitude.
+The pass-through of negative shocks would thus be underestimated (i.e., excessive insurance concluded) if the econometrician assessed the extent of insurance on the basis of $\phi^{(1)}$ alone, ignoring the non-linearity in the consumption response.
+The size of this bias increases with the magnitude of $\phi^{(2)}$ and the size of the negative permanent shock (e.g., the extent of left skewness).

-A similar asymmetry exists in the transmission of good versus bad transitory income shocks.
+A similar asymmetry exists in the transmission of good versus bad transitory shocks.
 In this case, the pass-through into consumption is given by

 which again depends on multiple parameters \emph{and} on the magnitude and sign of the income shocks.
 Importantly, this generalized pass-through does not rule out the possibility of full insurance to transitory shocks, a recurrent empirical finding in the literature.
 Suppose, for example, that $\psi^{(1)}\approx\psi^{(2)}\approx0$; then $\partial \Delta c_{it}/\partial v_{it}\approx0$ at $\zeta_{it}=0$ (the average permanent shock), indicating full insurance to transitory shocks.